-A filter in a CNN is simply a matrix of randomized number values like in the diagram below.
+A filter is simply a matrix of randomized number values like you see in the diagram below.

 The number of rows and columns in the filter can vary and is dependent on the use case and data being processed.
 Within a convolutional layer, there are a number of filters that move through an image.
 This process is referred to as convolving, which is a term with origins in mathematics involving the act of combining.
-The filter convolves the pixels of the image, changing their values before passing the data on to the next layer in the CNN.
+The filter convolves the pixels of the image, changing their values before passing the data on to the next layer in the network.

 How do filters work?

 To understand how filters transform data, let’s take a look at how we can train a CNN to recognize handwritten digits.
 Below is an enlarged version of a 28 x 28 pixel image of the number seven from the MNIST dataset, which includes images of handwritten digits.

 Below is the same image converted into its pixel values — a measurement used to describe relative contrast between pixels.

 As the filter convolves through the image, the matrix of values in the filter line up with the pixel values of the image and the dot product of those values is taken.